Gerardbulky/Innergardssalongen/README.md

 ## FEATURES
-* I incorporated the Navbar Dropdown feature into my site from bootstrap together with [JS](https://getbootstrap.com/docs/4.0/getting-started/introduction/) for my dropdown menu.
+* I incorporated the [Navbar Dropdown menu](https://getbootstrap.com/docs/4.0/components/navbar/) into my site from bootstrap together with [JS link](https://getbootstrap.com/docs/4.0/getting-started/introduction/) for my dropdown menu.
 The navbar is responsive and collapse into a hamburger menu icon at 575px,the size of a mobile version.
 * I plan on using the signup Form control feature in bootstrap where users can be registered to the site to get discounts or other informations in the future.

 ### FEATURES LEFT TO IMPLEMENT
- I would like to implement an online booking feature into the site,where users can see for theselves what time is free and what time is already booked without having to call.
+ I would like in the future to implement an online booking feature into the site,where users can see for theselves what time is free and what time is already booked without having to call.

  ## TECHNOLOGIES USED
 * Html